Profit vs. Progress: An inside look at the failure of sustainable finance

 Pre-order it here

-Brad Swanson has made and directly managed over $100 million in private equity investments in sustainable businesses in developing countries for more than two decades.
+Brad Swanson has directly led and managed dozens of private equity investments in sustainable businesses in developing countries for more than two decades.